Enter your username (the same as MyHumber) and then add @humber.ca after the username and hit Next.

-Click on your specific course code (underlined link under My Courses) in the middle of the page.
-When you click on this, it will take you in to that specific course site.
+In the menu on the left side of the page, click on Courses.
+When you see the course listed, click on your specific course code in the middle of the page.
+If you click on this, it will take you in to that specific course site.

 Once in the course site, look for the menu down the left side, this is your course navigation menu.

-When starting your course, check for things like a getting started section or a critical path.
+When starting your course, check for things like a Getting started section, Announcements or a Critical path.
 These tools will help answer some questions you might have about what is expected or when things might happen in your course.

-Your instructor might use Blackboard Collaborate Ultra or another type of video conference software.
+Your instructor might use Blackboard Collaborate Ultra, Microsoft Teams or another type of video conference software.
 Make sure to test your computers microphone and webcam, as they may be needed during or throughout the course.
 For more about Collaborate Ultra, check out our Blackboard Support section.

 Many courses will have a posting under discussions that the instructor has created for the class to introduce themselves.
 Make sure you take advantage of this and respond to other student’s posts to make them feel welcome, as well.

 Just as discussions are important in a traditional class, they are equally important in an online one.
 Not only are they important to connect with others in the class, but they may be part of your grade.
-For information about discussion boards.
+For information about Discussions.

 Taking online courses might feel like you are, but there are tools like course messages in your course where you can email your fellow students or your instructor with questions to help you be successful in your online course.
 Also, if you have questions about using Blackboard, you can always reach out to us at our Contact Us section!